frossm/rpncalc/mdbook/src/Chapters/Conversions.md

 # Conversions

-The conversion commands will simply convert from one unit to another.
+The conversion command will simply convert from one unit to another.
 As an example, I frequently use RPNCalc to convert from inches to millimeters or back.
+The conversion module requires an amount as well as a "from" unit and a "to" unit.
+The acceptable units are listed below.
+You an only convert units within the same categories.
+For example, you can't convert `grams` to `miles` (obviously).
+The converter will take the last item off of the stack and replace it with the converted value.

+If you perform a certain conversion often, you might want to create a User Defined Function.
+For example, you can create a UDF called `c2f` to perform `convert c f`.

-I've included the ones I use the most, but I'm happy to include others if you'd find something else useful.
+I've included a fairly comprehensive list of common units.
+I'm happy to include others if you'd find something else useful, [just let me know](mailto://rpncalc@fross.org).

+**Note:** All conversions are exact by definition except angle conversions.
+Unit abbreviations are case-insensitive.

+### Examples of Usage: <br>

+- convert 14.55123 in mm
+- convert 12 f c
+- convert 45.1 decimal %

 ## Fractional Display

+The RPNCalc stack only contains decimal numbers ([BigDecimal](https://www.geeksforgeeks.org/java/bigdecimal-class-java/)<sup>**_[1]_**</sup> format for you Java developers.)
+Therefore, we
-The RPNCalc stack only contains decimal numbers.
-Therefore, we can't directly store fractional values on the stack.
+can't directly store fractional values on the stack.
 If a fraction is entered, it is converted to a decimal.
 There could be a loss of precision when this is done.
 For example, there is no exact fractional equivalent for `PI` much like there is no exact decimal equivalent for `1/3`.
-However, the difference is usually so small that it's acceptable.
+However, the difference is usually so small that it's acceptable, especially since I'm using [BigDecimal](https://www.geeksforgeeks.org/java/bigdecimal-class-java/).

 The `frac [base]` command takes the item on the top of the stack (`line1`) and displays the approximate fractional equivalent.  `[base]` sets the precision of the calculation.
 If a `base` is not provided, RPNCalc will use `64` (1/64) as the default.